SwedbankPay/developer.swedbankpay.com/_includes/autoclick.md

 There are a couple of limitations in place for this feature.
-First of all, it is restricted to payment instruments which require **no input** from the payer before pressing the Pay button, like **Google Pay**.
+First of all, it is restricted to payment instruments which require **no input** from the payer before pressing the Pay button.
 It will also be limited to instruments with **no terms and conditions**.
 This will exclude instruments like Invoice, as there are terms and conditions attached.
 As a consequence, activating AutoClick in a request which also contains a `termsOfServiceUrl` will result in an error message.

 ## Request